Our programs tackle gender inequality and build more inclusive communities better able to tackle poverty and injustice.

 In Cambodia, we work with women and girls at risk of gender-based violence and human trafficking.
 By establishing savings-and-loans groups, supporting girls’ vocational education, and helping women start small businesses, we help them become self-sufficient and therefore less vulnerable to harm.
 We also support women’s shelters for survivors of domestic violence, sexual abuse, and human trafficking.

-Fighting gender inequality in the Pacific
+Women empowerment programs in the Pacific

 Gender equality and social inclusion are key components of our work in the Pacific.
 By increasing the participation of women, youth, and people with disabilities in village leadership structures, our programs help marginalised groups advocate for their own needs and guide inclusive development agendas.
 In Timor-Leste, we help women and girls who have experienced gender-based violence by supporting safe houses and linking survivors with vocational training and business opportunities.